mahendrabairagi/visual/roaddamageinspection.md

 ![](images/image3.gif)

-Give the function a meaning name and select AWSDeepLensLambdaRole from Existing role drop-down list.
+Give the function a meaningful name and select AWSDeepLensLambdaRole from Existing role drop-down list.
 Then create the function.
 Note: If you do not see this role, make sure that you registered your AWS DeepLens device.
 The role is automatically created during the registration process.

 ![](images/image4.gif)